nvoynov/clean/README.md

 ### Service

-Punch base service ([lib/punch/services/service.rb](https://github.com/nvoynov/punch/blob/master/lib/punch/services/service.rb)) is inherited from `Clean::Service` and the reason to create such one was to have some "rich" base service with connected gateways and a few gadgets.
+Punch base service is ([lib/punch/services/service.rb](https://github.com/nvoynov/punch/blob/master/lib/punch/services/service.rb)).
+It inherited from `Clean::Service` and the reason was just to have some "rich" base service with connected a few gateways and gadgets.

 ### Gateway

 There are three gateways in Punch - [Storage](https://github.com/nvoynov/punch/blob/master/lib/punch/gateways/storage.rb), [Playbox](https://github.com/nvoynov/punch/blob/master/lib/punch/gateways/playbox.rb), [Preview](https://github.com/nvoynov/punch/blob/master/lib/punch/gateways/preview.rb), and [Logr](https://github.com/nvoynov/punch/blob/master/lib/punch/gateways/logr.rb).

-The `Storage` is the simplest one that serves for getting erb-templates outside Punch.
-The `Playbox` plays for interactions with "punched" project (`Dir.pwd`) providing mainly abilities to read and write sources inside the project.
+The `Storage` is the simplest one (and maybe extraneous actually) that serves for getting punch erb-templates.
+The `Playbox` plays for interactions with the "punched" project (`Dir.pwd`) used mainly for reading and writing sources inside the project.
+The `Preview` is actually inherited from `Playbox` that overrides #write to put sources to STDOUT instead of writing to disk.

-The `Preview` is actually `Playbox` that instead of writing sources puts it content to STDOUT, and it created the last moment to provide real preview experience where existing sources matters (at the beginning, preview was punching source inside temp folder and existing sources do not matter because have not existed there).

-Finally, the `Logr` appeared at the last moment as a gateway because of gateway's easy-porting abilities (look at [lib/punch/gateways.rb](https://github.com/nvoynov/punch/blob/master/lib/punch/gateways.rb))
+Finally, the `Logr` appeared at the last moment as a gateway because of its (gateway) easy-porting interface (look at [lib/punch/gateways.rb](https://github.com/nvoynov/punch/blob/master/lib/punch/gateways.rb)).

 ## Development